Surgery performed by Dr. Schenden and Dr. Elswick

 Fat grafting helps restore a more youthful appearance and enhance areas of volume deficiency.
 The removal of the excess fat is a bonus to the procedure.
 This surgery may help your self-esteem and improve your confidence.
 The scars can usually be placed so that they are well hidden.
 Once the fat is established at 3-6 months after surgery, it will last forever, but you will continue to follow the normal aging process.

 Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
 In addition, every procedure has limitations.
 An individual’s choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.

 Complications of fat grafting can be related to the donor site or the injection site.
-While not a complication of the surgery, it is a known fact that not all of the fat that is transferred survives; this is accounted for as best as possible during your surgery.
+While not a complication of the surgery, it is a known fact that not all of the fat that is transferred survives; this is accounted for as the most common during your surgery.
 It is also important to realize that the face and body will continue to age and you will continue to experience loss of soft tissue and boney structures that occurs during the normal aging process.

 INTERESTED IN SETTING UP A CONSULTATION?

 To find out more about this exciting alternative to filler and to correct areas of concern, call today to set up your consultation with one of our surgeons and learn how fat grafting can help you achieve your aesthetic goals.

 WHY CHOOSE REVITALIZE PLASTIC SURGERY